dashpay/docs/wallets/index.rst

 Dash offers a standalone wallet for iOS, with development supported by the Dash budget.
-The official Dash Wallet supports advanced Dash features such as InstantSend.
-You can scan and display QR codes for quick transfers, backup your wallet using a recovery phrase and even pay to Bitcoin addresses through native integration with ShapeShift.
+The official Dash Wallet supports advanced Dash features such as InstantSend sending and receiving.
+You can also scan and display QR codes for quick transfers and backup your wallet using a secure recovery phrase.

 .. toctree::
    :includehidden: